Counselling Helps You Meet Life's Challenges

 This kind of counselling is based on equality, trust and acceptance.
 It means that counselling is a safe space to express what you can’t talk about anywhere else, or have been unable to express before.
 Each counselling session is a chance to explore how you feel, to work out why things are as they are and to see what needs to be different.
 You may notice patterns that repeat themselves in your life.
 Together we’ll look at both the recent past and much further back, so that you can understand your life better.
 Then you can work out what new choices you want to make and take action to improve your life.

-I know from my experience as a counsellor (and also as a client) that counselling really works.
+I know from my experience as a counsellor (and also as a counselling client) that counselling really works.
 But you don’t need to take my word for it.
 Here are a few testimonials I’ve received from former clients.

 “Counselling with Stephen gently challenged my thoughts and preconceptions …It helped me greatly and led me to changes that I otherwise would not have had the energy or courage to make.” – Ann